-To use Trello, you can sign up for free or upgrade to Business Class or Enterprise to access more team features and Power-Ups.
+To use Trello, you can sign up for free or upgrade to Business Class or Enterprise.
+By upgrading you can access more team features and Power-Ups.

 Other Helpful Remote Business Tools:

 CoSchedule is a marketing calendar and social, content, asset, and work organizer in one.
-Its suite of tools makes it possible for businesses to publish more content, deliver work on time, and prove your team’s value.
+Its suite of tools makes it possible for businesses to publish more content, meet deadlines, and prove your team’s value.

 CoSchedule’s vast offerings mean it’s on the more expensive side, with monthly plans starting at $150/month.

-Wagepoint is online payroll software that lets you pay your employees and independent contractors while staying compliant with federal, state, and local payroll regulations.
+Wagepoint is an online payroll software that lets you pay employees and independent contractors.
+In addition, it ensures that you’re staying compliant with federal, state, and local payroll regulations.

 Using Wagepoint, you can conveniently pay your employees at the same time or add multiple Paygroups for payrolls on different frequencies.
-And, if your payroll doesn’t change much, you can set Wagepoint up to run itself with its set-it-and-forget-it features.
+Plus, if your payroll doesn’t vary, you can set Wagepoint up to run itself automatically.